 Test Case Implementation

 The tests will typically set up the test data using API access, then run a short user scenario with UI components.
 Finally, verify the results with API access to support the strategy based on the testing triangle.
 Alm.
-Brand can use the test suite across environments and the same test with multiple users to verify the difference.
+Brands can use the test suite across environments and the same test with multiple users to verify the difference.

 Continuous Integration and Containerization